-Amarbayasgalant Monastery complex in Mongolia is also the monastery of “Tranquil Felicity”.
-In other words, “Amar” – meaning tranquil, and “Bayasgalant” meaning Felicity.
+Amarbayasgalant monastery is one of the most beautiful monasteries of Mongolia.
+The name Amarbayasgalant means “Tranquil Felicity”.
+In fact “Amar” – means tranquil, and “Bayasgalant” means Felicity.

-This monastery was one of the very few monasteries which partially escaped during the communist purge in 1937-1939.
-Many lamas were executed and many monastery artifacts including statues, tanka, sutras were looted and destroyed.
-However, some artifacts hidden during the purge until modern days were returned.
+The Amarbayasgalant Monastery originally consisted of over 40 temples and buildings laid out on parallel sides.
+In fact, this beautiful monastery was one of the very few monasteries which partially escaped during the communist purge in 1937-1939.
+However, many lamas were executed and many monastery artifacts including statues, tanka, sutras were looted and destroyed.
+In spite of the purge, some artifacts were hidden during the purge until modern days and later were returned.

 After that, restoration work took the place in 1988 and added a shining golden buddha statue and a large Stupa on the hills behind the Monastery.
 Today, the monastery has 28 buildings and 30-50 lamas, most of them teenagers, run the monastery all year round.